brillout/wildcard-api/readme.md

 ### Permissions

-Permissions are defined by code.
+Permission is defined by code.
 For example:

 ~~~js
 // Node.js